 Those are roughly translated as a Pork Stew with Tomatillos or Pork Meat with a Green Sauce.
 That is if my somewhat Spanish speaking friend (does a junior high class count?) was correct.
 Here in the States, we’re more likely to know this dish as Green Chile, Chile Verde or maybe Pork Green Chile Stew, Puerco con Chile Verde.
 But no matter what it’ called, this is world-class cuisine, hailing from the Michoacan area of Mexico.

 So I rewound the episode a few times just to make sure I had it down.
 This Puerco Con Chile Verde is pretty classic, just the pork stew and the green sauce.
-Sometimes there are other ingredients, namely potatoes.
 There’s lime, usually in the States, but orange is used, too in Mexico, and I tried the recipe this time, as they did at Espinos, with lemon.

 There are a few ingredients and a process to follow but Puerco Con Chile Verde is pretty straightforward and simple to make.
 Just a note: this dish has a good bit of heat but is not over the top.
 If serving children or those anxious about the amount of heat, feel free to cut back on the jalapenos or the serrano or remove the ribs and seeds from the chiles.